-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 A marine biologist at Alor

-It is located in front of the sea, in wooden bungalows, simple but comfortable, spread over a long deserted beach.
-I had stayed there in 2012, which allowed me to discover the magnificent coral reefs of the archipelago, swept by unpredictable currents.
+The accommodation is sea-facing, with simple but comfortable wooden cabins spread over a long deserted beach.
+I had already stayed there in 2012I was able to discover the magnificent coral reefs of the archipelago, swept by unpredictable currents.

-He organized this before the arrival of the last divers who must join the group, it is not part of the official program.
-Steven has already seen the animal a few days earlier and wants to go back to take pictures for his next book.
+He organized this before the arrival of the last divers who were to join the group, it is not part of the official program.
+Steven had already seen the animal a few days earlier and he wants to go back to take pictures for his next book.